tjl011/roman_map/README.txt

 	* dataset: Contains data used to generate the project.
 		Generally speaking, this data is stored as .kml files (XML-based file that contains latitude, longitude coordinates for data points).
 As of right now, these KML files delineate each Roman province, but we have not found a good way to incorporate these 		files directly into our app.
 Instead, we use a python script to parse the KML files into .plist files, which our app can easily parse.
+	* ios_dataset: Contains data used by our iOS app.
+		This folder contains the data from the dataset folder that has been manipulated by the programs in the utilities folder.
 	* utilities: Contains helper scripts that are not used directly by our application, but are used to generate data our app can use.